-Hydrogen Group PLC (“Hydrogen”) is a publicly listed recruitment company providing temporary and permanent staffing services for multiple sectors globally, to include Oil & Gas, Life Sciences, Legal, Finance, Sales & Marketing, Business Transformation and Technology.
-Our annual turnover for 2017 was £134,283,648.
-The following UK subsidiaries are included under Hydrogen Group PLC: Hydrogen International Limited; Argyll Scott Technology limited; and Argyll Scott International Limited.
+Hydrogen Group PLC (“Hydrogen”) is a recruitment company providing temporary and permanent staffing services for multiple sectors globally, to include Energy, Life Sciences, Legal, Finance, Sales & Marketing, Business Transformation and Technology.
+Our annual turnover for 2019 was £121.3m.
+The following UK subsidiaries are included under Hydrogen Group PLC: Hydrogen International Limited and Hydrogen Professional Limited.

 Modern slavery is a crime and a violation of fundamental human rights which is constituted in the Modern Slavery Act 2015.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which are abuses of a person’s freedoms and rights.

 Hydrogen are committed to tackling modern slavery in all operations.
 We are dedicated to improving our practices to combat modern slavery to ensure it does not take place in any of our business.
 We strive to ensure all operations are conducted in an ethical manner and with integrity.

 Our Supply Chains